biometrixtech/plans/documentation/api_demo.md

 If the client includes the optional __sessions__ element, an Active Rest Activity will be returned with consideration for the workout session(s) the athlete completed and their history

 Completed workout session may be reported using one of two formats:

-TODO - paul : use bulleted list like we're doing in movementp prep section??
-Use the __Detailed Session__ ( `session_type: 7` ) format for workouts for which you have detailed content including exercise duration, pace, sets, reps, resistance.
+* Use the __Detailed Session__ ( `session_type: 7` ) format for workouts for which you have detailed content including exercise duration, pace, sets, reps, resistance.
 Most workouts completed in your service to the athlete should use this format.

-Use the __Simple Session__ ( `session_type: 6` ) format for workouts for which you do not have detailed workout content but that is useful to consider as training loads that should affect the recovery plan (i.e. workouts you access through HealthKit, Google Fit, Samsung Fit or that are completed in your service with a low resolution of information)
+* Use the __Simple Session__ ( `session_type: 6` ) format for workouts for which you do not have detailed workout content but that is useful to consider as training loads that should affect the recovery plan (i.e. workouts you access through HealthKit, Google Fit, Samsung Fit or that are completed in your service with a low resolution of information)

 _For more information about  __session__ formats, please see the Appendix._